 The Centers for Disease Control and Prevention (CDC) recommends Pfizer-BioNTech’s COVID-19 vaccine for children ages 5 to 11, offering millions of children—and their parents—a greater sense of normalcy.

-Distribution of pediatric doses of the vaccine began this week to thousands of pediatrician offices, pharmacies, and health centers, with plans to scale up to full capacity starting next week.
+Distribution of pediatric doses of the vaccine began in October to thousands of pediatrician offices, pharmacies, and health centers.

 Medical experts hope approval for this age group will spur more parents to have their eligible children get the shots—something that benefits the community at large.

 “In addition to protecting children from COVID-19, this offers another layer of protection to close family members and contacts who may have immune problems or who may be at higher risk for severe complications of the disease,” says Thomas Murray, MD, PhD, a Yale Medicine pediatric infectious diseases specialist.

 Since the start of the pandemic, more than 12 million children have tested positive for COVID-19 and more than 4.2 million new cases were recorded since the start of January, according to a report filed Feb.
 3. For that week, there were more than 632,000 new cases, down from a peak of 1.2 million for the week ending Jan.
 20, but still double the peak level seen in January 2021.